ha1tch/dxp/doc/dxp-09-cognitive-guide.md

 # Distributed Transaction Patterns: A Cognitive Guide

+## Why Cognition in a Technical Framework?

+Distributed transaction patterns are as much a human challenge as a technical one.
+The most elegant pattern is useless if teams can't understand, communicate about, or debug it effectively.

+This chapter steps back from technical details to address the cognitive aspects of working with distributed patterns.
+It is not introducing new patterns but rather exploring:
+- How naming enables understanding
+- Why vocabulary matters for debugging
+- How teams learn and evolve through patterns
+- The mental models that make patterns comprehensible

+If you're looking for technical pattern details, return to the main sequence.
+If you're struggling with team communication, debugging mysterious failures, or teaching these patterns to others, this chapter provides the cognitive framework that makes the technical patterns usable in practice.

+Consider this the "human factors" chapter because —at least for now— distributed systems are built by humans, debugged by humans, and maintained by humans.
+The patterns only work when the humans understand them.

 ## Navigation
 - [Main Guide](dxp-01-guide.md) - Start here
 - [Theoretical Foundations](dxp-04-theoretical-foundations.md) - Why these patterns exist